 Presbyterian College is affiliated with the Presbyterian Church of the United States of America, also known as PC (USA).
 However, students of any denomination are invited to apply to the school.
 Six South Carolina Professors of the Year have come from Presbyterian College, twice as many as any other school in the state.
 The school also consistently ranks as one of U.S. News and World Report’s Best Colleges in its annual National Liberal Arts Colleges list.

-Many buildings of Presbyterian College are listed in the National Register as part of the Thornwell-Presbyterian College Historic District, which says the following:
+Many buildings of Presbyterian College are listed in the National Register as part of the Thornwell-Presbyterian College Historic District:

 The Thornwell-Presbyterian College Historic District comprises the historic cores of Presbyterian College and the Thornwell Home and School for Children, together with the adjacent residential streets.
 There are a total of fifty-two buildings and structures within the district.
 Although the oldest building in the district dates from ca. 1850, the majority of the buildings were constructed in the late nineteenth or early twentieth century, with the emergence of the college and the orphanage.
 Presbyterian College is unified around the central mall, according to the campus plan drawn in 1912 by the New York City landscape engineer Charles W. Leavitt, Jr. This plan has governed the development of the college; the newer, non-historic buildings on campus are thus rendered more compatible with the old.